nanoporetech/dorado-docs/docs/index.md

 -vv                     prints verbose version information and exits
 ```

-To launch a dorado subcommand use the following structure:
+To launch a Dorado subcommand use the following structure:

 ```dorado
 dorado <subcommand> --help > calls.bam